reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

    :align: right
    :target: scripts/exercice_10.py

-Tick labels are now hardly visible because of the blue and red lines.
+The tick labels are now hardly visible because of the blue and red lines.
 We can make them bigger and we can also adjust their properties such that they'll be rendered on a semi-transparent white background.
 This will allow us to see both the data and the labels.